openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

     let c: Color = Color.Green
     console.log(c.toString()) // prints: 10

-The name of enumeration type can be indexed by an enumeration constant to get the name of the constant:
+The name of enumeration type can be indexed by a value of this enumeration type to get the name of the constant:

 .. code-block:: typescript